 GA Telesis, one of the world’s largest aircraft parting-out companies, will disassemble at least a half-dozen aircraft this year that were built since 2000.
 Abdol Moaberry, GA Relesis’ CEO, president and founder, is unsure if the early retirement of such low-usage aircraft is a permanent trend, but he says demand of some used aircraft remains low despite bargain prices.
 GA Telesis in the second quarter already is scheduled to part out two Boeing 737-700s that were built after 2000 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Part-Out Companies Taking More Younger Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Part-Out Companies Taking More Younger Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.